livingdocsIO/documentation/content/learn/drafts/getting-started.md

 For evaluation we already have added accounts for the 5 external services in the config files.
 They are limited to a specific amount of data but this shouldn't be a problem for the evaluation.

 For the `livingdocs-server` and `livingdocs-editor` we have a boilerplate which you can use to setup your own server and editor.
-These two repositories are private.
-Please contact us that you are interested to evaluate Livingdocs so we can give you access to the repository.
+This repository is private.
+Please contact us that you are interested to evaluate Livingdocs so we can give you access.

 ## Setup
 - Go through the setup documentation: [on premise setup]({{< ref "/operations/on-premise-setup.md" >}})